Henry Billings Brown: Abilities

 Brown has been remembered as "a capable and solid, if unimaginative, legal technician."

 One of his friends offered the faint praise that Brown's life "shows how a man without perhaps extraordinary abilities may attain and honour the highest judicial position by industry, by good character, pleasant manners and some aid from fortune".
 His obituary in the New York Times stated that on the Supreme Court Brown "gained a reputation for the strictest impartiality"; that he was "courteous to counsel", "was noted for his willingness to admit that he had committed an error", and finally that "he was remarkably free from pride of opinion".

 Elena Kagan confirmation hearing

 Perhaps the public nadir of Brown's legacy occurred during the 2010 Senate Judiciary Committee confirmation hearings for then Solicitor General, and former Harvard Law School Dean, Elena Kagan, to be an associate justice of the Supreme Court.
 Kagan admitted that she did not know who Brown was, and her questioner, Republican Senator Lindsey Graham of South Carolina, then mentioned Brown with disdain:

 Absence of memorials

-A Liberty ship named after him, the Henry B. Brown (hull number 938), was launched in 1943 and scrapped in 1965.
+The World War II Liberty Ship SS Henry B. Brown was named in his honor.

 Apart from a sepulchral monument in a Detroit cemetery, there are no known statues, named schools or buildings or institutions, or any other memorials to Brown.
 There has been no book-length biography published about him.